 Fashion Design Certificate

-Students also have the option to earn a 14-unit Fashion Design - Computer-Aided Certificate.
+Students also have the option to earn a 12-unit Fashion Design - Computer-Aided Certificate.
 It requires five classes that strictly cover the technology used in the fashion industry for pattern making, drawing and design.

 Fashion Merchandising Certificate

-Associate of Science in Fashion Design
+Associate of Science in Fashion Design and Technologies

 Associate of Science in Fashion Merchandising

 A total of 27 units of major study are required through courses covering fashion strategies, costume history, clothing construction and textiles.
 This degree program focuses more on the business side of the fashion industry by including courses on retail management and advertising.
-Much like the fashion design major, students can earn professional experience through field study classes.

 Los Angeles Trade Technical College

-The school's Fashion Center employs 13 full-time instructors who bring their professional experience in the fashion industry to the classroom.
+As of 2018, the school's Fashion Center employs 13 full-time instructors who bring their professional experience in the fashion industry to the classroom.
 A large part of the programs involve teaching students the technical and computer skills used in fashion design.
 In addition, the school offers flexible scheduling; classes are available in the mornings, afternoons and on the weekends.
 In an effort to give students real-world experience, the school has students participate in fashion shows and show off their work.
 The fashion programs at Los Angeles Trade Technical College prepare students for careers in design, production, sales and retail.

 Certificate of Completion in Fashion Design

-Certificate of Completion in Fashion Technology
+Certificate of Achievement in Fashion Technology

 The certificate requires 28 units and can be completed in less than two years.
 Students take a series of classes in sample making, pattern making, fashion sketching and gown draping.
 All of the classes cover design skills and give students real-world experience in the fashion industry.

-Certificate of Achievement or Associate in Arts in Fashion Design
+Associate in Arts in Fashion Design

 Other Schools in the Area